Judy Pfaff: Other media

 In addition to her installations, Pfaff creates paintings, sculpture, and prints.
 "I've always done prints and drawings," Pfaff says.
 "If you get an installation of mine, you inherit [my assistant] Ryan, myself, a crew, the dog, the noise, the dirt.
 We wreck the house.
 So if you don't want that, then you get prints and drawings."

 Pfaff has also done scenic design.
 In 2010 Ameringer/McEnery/Yoke showed a retrospective from her oeuvre ranging from the late 1970s to recent work.
 In a review in The Brooklyn Rail, Kara L. Rooney wrote of the survey's cohesion, "somehow, Pfaff's eclectic interpretation of '80s flamboyance, '90s insecurity, and the aughts' incessant optimism succeeds."

 Solo exhibitions and installations

 During her prolific career, Pfaff has mounted over 100 solo exhibitions and installations in galleries and museums worldwide.
 She has had major exhibitions at Elvehjem Museum of Art, University of Wisconsin, Madison (2002); Denver Art Museum (1994); St. Louis Art Museum (1989); and Albright-Knox Art Gallery, Buffalo (1982).
 Her work is also included in the permanent collections of The Museum of Modern Art, the Whitney Museum of American Art, Tate Gallery, Brooklyn Museum of Art, and Detroit Institute of Arts, among others.
-Furthermore, she represented the United States in the 1998 Bienal de Sao Paolo.
+Furthermore, she represented the United States in the 1998 Bienal de São Paulo.

 Pfaff's work is not restricted to Installation Art pieces.
 Her other notable works include Botanica, a mixed media on paper piece owned by the Orlando Museum of Art and Imperial Hotel, a relief print using the intaglio technique owned by the Tampa Museum of Art.